 A common bug occurs when the same encoding is applied twice — either accidentally by two layers of a framework, or when a developer manually encodes something that the framework also encodes.
 The result is visible encoding artifacts: an ampersand shows up as &amp; instead of & or a URL contains %2520 (the % itself was percent-encoded) instead of %20.

-Always know which layer of your stack handles encoding.
-If your template engine auto-escapes output, do not also manually call escapeHtml() — or explicitly opt out of auto-escaping when you have already encoded the value yourself.
+Know which layer of your stack handles encoding.
+If your template engine auto-escapes output, don't also manually call escapeHtml() — or explicitly opt out of auto-escaping when you've already encoded the value yourself.